 About Strelka Institute

-Strelka Institute for Media, Architecture and Design is an educational institution in Moscow, Russia, founded in 2009.
+The New Normal is an experimental postgraduate programme of Strelka Institute for Media, Architecture and Design - an educational institution in Moscow, Russia, founded in 2009.
 The Institute promotes positive changes and creates new ideas and values through its educational activities.
 Strelka provides new learning opportunities, while the City remains at the centre of the Institute`s research.

-- A 5-months postgraduate research programme in English;
+- A 5-months postgraduate research programme in English - The New Normal.

 - A public summer programme with a series of free thematic lectures, discussion, workshops and film screenings;